Postbox, Inc. knows that you care about how your personal information is used and shared, and we take your privacy seriously.

 - Preferences/Options > General > Start Page — This page, hosted from our website, loads when you first start Postbox or press the "Home" button, and is subject to the same data collection methods/policies as our website, specified above.
 You can opt-out by deleting or selecting a different start page URL after you have registered Postbox with your license code(s).

-- Preferences/Options > Security > Email Scams > Tell me if the message I'm reading is a suspected email scam — If this is enabled, Postbox downloads a list malicious URLs from Google Safe Browsing, and then compares the links in your messages to the links in the list downloaded from Google.
+- Preferences/Options > Security > Email Scams > Tell me if the message I'm reading is a suspected email scam — If this is enabled, Postbox downloads a list of malicious URLs from Google Safe Browsing and then compares the links in your messages to the links in the list downloaded from Google.
 If a match is found, Postbox displays a warning.
 The matching process occurs within Postbox on your local machine, so no personally identifiable data is transmitted to Google or to Postbox, Inc. in support of this feature.
 However, a request is made to Google's servers for the list itself, much like a web page request, and any data transferred therein would be governed by Google's privacy and data collection policies.

 - Preferences/Options > Advanced > Update — If you opt-in to automatic updates, Postbox will query our update service for newer versions of Postbox or Labs Projects (add-ons).
+Additionally, Postbox uses this data to track metrics such as the split between Windows and macOS, what versions of the OS users are running, etc.

 - Preferences/Options > Advanced > Web Services — If you opt-in to Web Services, such as Google Calendar or Gravatar, data may be exchanged with the Web Service in order for the integration to function.
 For more information on how this data will be used, please refer to the data collection and privacy policies of the respective Web Services.